wbeck32/blue-steel/README.md

 Required:

-- [New Relic Infrastructure agent(s) installed](https://docs.newrelic.com/docs/agents/manage-apm-agents/installation/install-agent#infra-install) on your cloud computing devices and the related access to [New Relic One](https://newrelic.com/platform).

-You'll get the best possible data out of this application if you also:
+You'll get the best possible data out of this application if you:

 - [Test your queries in the Github GraphQl Explorer ](https://developer.github.com/v4/explorer/)